 Cats will clearly take over the world!

-One of the hottest activities in the area is bar hopping on Duval Street, one mile long and packed with small bars and old Victorian mansions.
+One of the hottest activities in Key West Old Town is bar hopping on Duval Street, one mile long and packed with small bars and old Victorian mansions.

 The sunset at Key West is spectacular, so grab your margarita and walk towards the Southernmost Point, the red, black and yellow marker at the corner of South and Whitehead streets.